More and more people realize the dangers of legionella, the bacteria that causes the deadly disease of legionaries.

-Other waterborne pathogens that are now causing concern, especially in health care settings include Pseudomonas, Mycobacteria and Stenotrophomonas maltophilia.
-In this article, we analyze in more detail Pseudomonas, the infection routes, the symptoms and the treatments.
+Other waterborne pathogens that are now causing concern, especially in health care settings, include Pseudomonas, Mycobacteria, and Stenotrophomonas maltophilia.
+In this article, we analyze Pseudomonas, the infection routes, the symptoms, and the treatments in more detail.

 It is a bacterium that can be found in stagnant waters and soils.
-It is able to survive in hostile environments, and as a hard bacterial strain can infect both plants and humans.
+It can survive in hostile environments and can infect both plants and humans as a hard bacterial strain.

-It is what is often called an opportunistic organism, which means that if someone’s immune system is weakened in some way, it can have serious consequences that endanger life.
+It is often called an opportunistic organism, which means that if someone’s immune system is weakened somehow, it can have serious consequences that endanger life.

-The infection can have serious and life-threatening consequences.
+The infection can have severe and life-threatening consequences.
 It represents a real threat to those whose health could be classified as vulnerable.

 Through lung tissue:

-This is often the case in hospitals, where patients contract the disease through the use of respirators, such as patients with cystic fibrosis, and can cause pneumonia .
+This is often the case in hospitals, where patients contract the disease through the use of respirators, such as patients with cystic fibrosis, and it can cause pneumonia.

 Through a wound or burning on the skin: